juzeon/lip/README.md

 # lip - Look up IP

-`lip` is a versatile command-line interface (CLI) tool that enables users to look up IP addresses and perform a wide range of additional functions.
-With `lip`, users can easily look up IP addresses, both for IPv4 and IPv6, and obtain detailed information about the associated domain names, subnets, and geolocations.
+`lip` is a versatile command-line tool designed for network administrators and enthusiasts, offering a suite of robust functions that enable users to perform a variety of network-related tasks efficiently and conveniently.
+With `lip`, you can execute IP address lookups, bandwidth tests, WHOIS lookups, reverse DNS lookups, SSL certificate checks, and TCPing and Telnet connections from the comfort of your terminal.

 *This project is under development currently.*